-Six non-compliances with the conditions of the EPBC approval and nine non-compliances with the BGWMP were recorded for Holcim during the 2022 reporting period, progress towards rectification during 2023 reporting period is included in the table below.
-No new non-compliances were identified.
-The identified non-compliances and updated corrective actions and timeframes are presented in Table 4.
+There are two non-compliances with the conditions of the EPBC approval, 14 conditions with an ongoing status and 12 ongoing/non-compliances with the original LQBGWMP recorded for Holcim during the 2024 reporting period, progress towards rectification during the 2025 reporting period is included in the table below.
+The updated corrective actions and timeframes are presented in Table 4 for all identified non-compliances and conditions considered ongoing.

-Table 4: Correcting Non-compliances
+Table 4: Correcting Ongoing and Non-compliance status conditions

-EPBC approval condition/BGWMP requirement Non-compliance Date detected Department notified Future corrective actions Tentative timeframe for completion Condition 11 The offset site being unmanaged for 6 years and associated lost gain of environmental outcomes September 2021 Holcim and DAWE meeting facilitated by DAWE in September 2021.
+EPBC approval condition / BGWMP requirement Compliance status and justification behind status Date detected Department notified Future required actions Tentative timeframe for completion Condition 11 Ongoing The condition is historically non-compliant.
+The offset site had been unmanaged for 6 years and there are associated lost gains of environmental outcomes.
+Due to the historical non-compliance, in 2025 the DCCEEW approved a variation in conditions and required Holcim (Australia) Pty Ltd. to update the LQBGWMP.
+Holcim (Australia) Pty Ltd. has complied with this request and the update of the LQBGWMP is in progress, making this matter ongoing.
+September 2021 Holcim and DAWE meeting facilitated by DAWE in September 2021.
 Baseline surveys of the site to establish if the offset site described in the Lynwood Quarry Box Gum Woodland Management Plan 2013 still meets the offset policy and principles to determine changes to the original calculations of offset site quality.
-Completed in 2022 The resubmission of the Offset Assessment Guide calculators, including evidence to support the data.
-Completed in Feb 2024 The extent and quality of the Box Gum Woodland onsite and what other previously identified species are present and viable.
-Completed in 2022 and in the 2023 monitoring report.
-Mapping of the erosion and Baseline surveys completed in Spring 2022.
-Baseline survey report has been prepared and submitted to DCCEEW February 2024. sedimentation extent and the impact
+Completed in 2022 Additional baseline fauna and soil survey completed March 2025 The resubmission of the Offset Assessment Guide calculators, including evidence to support the data.
+Completed in Feb 2024 Additional required baseline surveys completed in March 2025.
+The revised LQBGWMP w be submitted by 1 May 2025.

-EPBC approval condition/BGWMP requirement Non-compliance Date detected Department notified Future corrective actions Tentative timeframe for completion that it currently has on the protected matters, the condition of the fencing and the fire history on the site.
-2023 information available in the SLR monitoring report (Appendix F).
+EPBC approval condition / BGWMP requirement Compliance status and justification behind status Date detected Department notified Future required actions Tentative timeframe for completion The extent and quality of the Box Gum Woodland onsite and what other previously identified species are present and viable.
+Completed in 2022, 2023 and in the 2024 monitoring report.
+Mapping of the erosion and sedimentation extent and the impact that it currently has on the protected matters, the condition of the fencing and the fire history on the site.
+2024 information available in the SLR monitoring report (Appendix F).
 The baseline data to inform the next phase including recalculation of the offset, the viability of the offset, the lost gains and the management of the site.
-Surveys completed 2022 The management plan to be revised and approved prior to Spring 2022.
-Expected completion 2024 Condition 2(d) The condition requires the BGWMP to be implemented.
-Several Regeneration and Revegetation Monitoring Program requirements have not been completed during the 2020 and 2021 reporting period.
-September 2021 Holcim and DAWE meeting September 2021 As for Condition 11 As for Condition 11 Condition 3 The offset has not been managed as a conservation area while the agreement is being finalised.
-DAWE consulted with Holcim and issued a non-compliance in September 2021.
-September 2021 Holcim and DAWE meeting September 2021 As for Condition 11 As for Condition 11 Condition 5 Holcim have not complied with Condition 3 and the offset strategy for Box Gum Woodland (BGWMP and Conservation Agreement).
-Review of whether the strategy meets the During preparation of 2022 report.
-Within the 2022 audit report As for Condition 11 Mid 2024
+Surveys completed 2022 Additional baseline fauna and soil survey completed March 2025 The management plan to be revised and approved prior to Spring 2022.
+Expected completion May 2025 Condition 2 Non-compliant The condition requires the BGWMP to be implemented.
+September 2021 Holcim and DAWE meeting September 2021 As for Condition 11 As for Condition 11